GENERAL INFORMATION LETTER –

-Farmyard is on Facebook!
-If you have not already sent us a friend’s request, please do so.
-This way you can keep up to date with all the action!
-There will be occasions where we will post photos that contain various children doing various fun filled activities.
+Little Farmyard is on Facebook!
+If you have not already sent us a friend request, please do so.
+This way you can keep up to date on all the action!
+There will be occasions where we will post photos that contain various children doing several fun-filled activities.
 To avoid any issues where there are privacy concerns, we ask that you sign the permission or denial section on the purple form stated above.

 Please note that our Facebook page is visible to the public, as we have educational tips and blogs that we would like to share with a broader community than just our Facebook friends.
-We will not be tagging you in any of the photos, you are more than welcome to do this yourself, or request that we tag you, so that your Facebook friends and family can see your little one having fun at Farmyard!
+We will not be tagging you in any of the photos but will do so if requested so that your Facebook friends and family can see your little one having fun at Farmyard!

-EXTRA-MURAL ACTIVITIES FOR 2019
+EXTRA-MURAL ACTIVITIES FOR 2021

-***Registrations done during 2018 will not be applicable for 2019.
+***Registrations done during 2020 will not be applicable for 2021.

 Please register for the activities of your choice in January.
 We request that you collect the appropriate forms for the activities that you want to register your child for.
 The forms will be available in the Farmyard office from 6th of January 2021.
 Please hand in all forms by 15th January 2021, at the latest, to enable us to have the February invoice ready on time.

 You are welcome to register for extra-mural activities during the year as well.